Taiyuji Temple: Historic Temple in Umeda

 To the undiscerning eye, the area around Osaka Station is your typical bustling business district.
-However, just ten minutes east from Osaka Station is Doyama-cho; the biggest gay district in Osaka.
-A few minutes south of Doyama-cho is Togano-cho, an area densely packed with night clubs and love hotels.
+However, just ten minutes east of Osaka Station is Doyama-cho; the biggest gay district in Osaka.
+A few minutes south of Doyama-cho is Togano-cho, an area densely packed with nightclubs and love hotels.
 Then smack in the middle of these two districts is one of the most historic temples in Osaka, Taiyu-ji Temple [太融寺].

 The History of Taiyu-ji Temple

 Kukai, the founder of the Shingon sect of Buddhism and the Kongobu-ji Temple in Koyasan built Taiyu-ji in 821 C.E.
 Minamito no Tooru [源 融] later expanded the temple grounds.
 Because of his contribution to the temple the “yu” of “Taiyu-ji” [融], was specifically selected because it can alternately be read as “tooru”.

 *FYI Minamito no Tooru was the inspiration for Hikaru Genji of Lady Murasaki’s The Tales of Genji.

 Taiyuji is only 10 minutes walk from Umeda, or JR Osaka Station.
 Taiyu-ji’s pagoda is very lovely, but the tall buildings around it can make it a little hard to see.